 Figure 3.
 2 EucFACE experimental ring.
 One of the 6 ring structures delivering CO2 through 28m tall vertical vent pipes.
 Ring structure is 25m diameter with a permanent observation tower in the centre of the ring.

 The site is predominantly covered by Eucalyptus tereticornis and it one of the only FACE sites that includes climbing and canopy dwelling lianas (Parsonsia straminea).
-Lianas are abundantly present at EucFACE, the presence of lianas amongst the rings however is not uniform and one of the rings has been liana-free since the onset of the experiment.
+Lianas are abundantly present at EucFACE, the presence of lianas amongst the rings however is not uniform and one of the rings has been liana-free (ring 1, eCO2) since the onset of the experiment.
 However, although the abundance of lianas has been increased since the inception of the EucFACE experiment (B. Medlyn pers. comms.), none of the high-impact research emerging from EucFACE has focussed on lianas.
-The EucFACE experiment therefore presents a unique opportunity to establish the first mechanistic understanding of the response of adult lianas to elevated CO2.
-EucFACE is a world class research facility and with a suite of data being collected as standard.
+The EucFACE experiment therefore presents a unique opportunity to establish the first mechanistic understanding of the response of adult lianas to elevated atmospheric CO2.
+EucFACE is a world class research facility and with a suite of data being collected as standard (Table 3.1).
 For example, photographic data of the woodland canopy is taken at three-times daily intervals using in-situ security cameras (Morris et al., 2013)(Morris et al., 2013)(Morris et al., 2013)(Morris et al., 2013)(Morris et al., 2013) located in the superstructure of the experimental rings.
 Several Terrestrial Laser Scanning surveys have also been conducted five times between 2012 and 2022.

+Table 3.
+1 Data Availability at EucFACE for use in this thesis.
+Other data is generated and available from relevant authors.